v3.0 upgrade:upgrading from v2.x? Nobody can sign in until you run pnpm db:migrate-better-auth.Read the migration guide

 Invite your team

 Settings → Team → Invite.
-Each invitee gets an email with a one-time setup link.
+Each invitee gets an email with a one-time setup link and chooses their own password — minimum 8 characters as of 3.0.

 Assign roles